aws-samples/aws-batch-comp-infrastructure-sample/README.md

 For each of the services above, click the associated link to learn more about the service.
 We will also explain how these services interact in more detail in the &quot;Extending the Competition Base Container&quot; section of this document.

-To set up the account resources, run the create-solver-infrastructure file:
+To set up the account resources, run the `create-solver-infrastructure` script:

 ```text
 ./create-solver-infrastructure --profile PROFILE_NAME --project PROJECT_NAME --instance INSTANCE_TYPE --ami INSTANCE_AMI